omar-florez/scratch_mlp/docs/index.md

 functioning of a neural network using **LEGO pieces as a modular analogy**, one brick at a time.

 ## Why should I read this?
+>If you understand the internal parts of a neural network, you will quickly know **what to change first** when things don't work and define an strategy to **test invariants and expected behaviors** that you know are part the algorithm.

 **Because debugging machine learning models is a complex task**.
-In my experience, mathematical models do not often work as expected on first try.
-They may give low accuracy for new data, spending long training times or too much memory, showing a large number of false negatives, returning NaN predictions, etc. But if you understand the internal parts of the algorithm, you will quickly know **what to change first** and define an strategy to **test invariants and expected behaviors** that you know are part the algorithm.
-Let me show some cases:
+By experience, mathematical models don't work as expected the first try.
+They may give you low accuracy for new data, spending long training time or too much memory, return a large number of false negatives or NaN predictions, etc. Let me show some cases:

  - If it **takes so much time to train**, it is maybe be a good idea to increase the size of a minibatch to reduce the variance in the examples and thus to help the algorithm to converge